zdravkov/kendo-docs/api/web/window.md

 ### refresh

-Triggered when the content of a Window have been refreshed via AJAX.
+Triggered when the content of a Window has finished loading via AJAX, when the window iframe has finished loading, or when the refresh button has been clicked on a window with static content.

 ### resize